Mahmud-Nagasa/morning-tasks/scaling.md

 in this situation the demands are temporary for the sale event, hence we just need to handle the traffic for a period of time.
 Therefore, renting other web servers under a load balancer will solve the issue and after the event is over we can just return these servers and not waste any resources.

-in other words using horizontal scaling is the solution I recommend
+in other words using Elastic horizontal scaling  is the solution I recommend
 ## More...

-If you finish with this one, give one of your mentors a message for another scenario to have a go at
+# Scenario 2: Social Media Platform with Sudden Viral Content

+In this scenario, your social media platform has just gone viral due to a popular post or video.
+The traffic to your platform has skyrocketed, and you need to ensure that your infrastructure can handle the increased load without affecting user experience.

+in this situation the first thing I would look at is that the platform has began to be popular which indicate that the increase in numbers of visitors will not be temporary, so I would look into upgrading my resources (vertical scaling), and of course increase the amount of servers I have to overcome the issues of limited scalability and one point of failure